o2r-project/erc-spec/docs/spec/index.md

 1. comparing the results of the runtime container execution with the original files
 1. running checks of used extensions

-The comparison step SHOULD be based on `md5` checksums.
+The comparison step SHOULD be based on `md5` checksums and compare recursively all files that are _reasonable to hash as a comparison_.

 The validation MUST NOT fail when files listed in `.ercignore` are failing comparison.